Learning Spatial-Temporal Coherent Correlations for Speech-Preserving Facial Expression Manipulation

 STCCL significantly reduces lip blurriness and improves articulatory precision in EAT.

-STCCL significantly reduces lip blurriness and improves articulatory precision in in DICE.
+STCCL significantly reduces lip blurriness and improves articulatory precision in DICE.